silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/14_Files/02_Images.md

 Images added via the WYSIWYG editor and as objects on templates are [lazy loaded](https://developer.mozilla.org/en-US/docs/Web/Performance/Lazy_loading) by default.

-To disable lazy loading for an individual image, you can call `$MyImage.setLazyLoad(false)`.
+To disable lazy loading for an individual image, you can call `$MyImage.setLazyLoad(0)`.

 You can opt out of lazy loading globally by setting the `Image::lazy_loading_enabled` config to `false`, see example `yml`: